 - The Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England

 - The Carer Quality Commission’s Fundamental Standards

 - Regulations (e.g. Health and Social Care Act 2008 (Regulated Activities) Regulations 2014)

 - National Occupational Standards

 These standards specify the minimum level of quality and attainment that the public expects from a worker in the health and social care sector.
 By comparing your own performance against them, you may identify gaps in your skills and knowledge that you can address.

 Feedback from others

 360-degree feedback is the process of obtaining information about your performance from the people that you work with.
-This can include colleagues, service users, service users’ family/carers as well as other professionals.
+This can include colleagues, service users, service users’ families/carers as well as other professionals.

 By considering the perspectives of others, you will get a more holistic view of how you are perceived and gain insights about how your performance may be improved.

-Organisational appraisal is the process of monitoring an organisation to identify strengths and weaknesses that may influence its ability to achieve its goals.
+An organisational appraisal is a process of monitoring an organisation to identify strengths and weaknesses that may influence its ability to achieve its goals.
 Your own performance will be part of this appraisal process and may identify areas that you could improve on going forward.